hpc/charliecloud/doc/dev.rst

 1. YOLO, i.e. simply never free anything, i.e. leak like a sieve.
 But Charliecloud is still a small program and it’s unlikely to be an actual problem.
-Quick-and-dirty tests show a main :code:`ch-run` process using **FIXME** MiB just before it executes the user program, and the SquashFUSE process **FIXME** MiB upon exit.
+Our quick-and-dirty tests with a small “hello world” Alpine image running :code:`true(1)` show a main :code:`ch-run` process using 350 KiB just before it executes the user program, and the SquashFUSE process the same just before forking and 1,600 KiB upon exit.

 2. Link with :code:`libgc`, i.e. the `Boehm-Demers-Weiser
    <https://hboehm.info/gc/>`_ conservative garbage collector.
 The idea is